-In this article we are going to perform Left Outer Join on two SQL tables using Merge Join Transformation in SSIS.
-Before we start creating the SSIS Package let us look at our two source tables on which we are going to perform Left Outer Join in SSIS 2014.
+In this article, we are going to perform SSIS Left Outer Join on two SQL tables using Merge Join Transformation.
+Before we start creating Package, let us see the two source tables that we use for Left Outer Join in SSIS using Merge Join transformation.

-STEP 1: Drag and drop the data flow task from the toolbox to the control flow region and rename it as Performing Left Outer Join in SSIS Using Merge Join Transformation
+STEP 1: Drag and drop the data flow task from the the toolbox to the control flow region.
+And rename it as Performing Left Outer Join in SSIS Using Merge Join Transformation.

 Double click on the data flow task will take us to Data flow region.

-STEP 2: Drag and Drop two OLE DB Sources from the toolbox to data flow region and then double-click on first OLE DB source in the data flow region will open the connection manager settings and provides option to select the table holding the source data.
+STEP 2: Drag two OLE DB Sources to the data flow region.
+And then, double-click on the first OLE DB source to open the connection manager settings.
+It also gives an option to choose the table containing the source data.

-From the above screenshot you can observe that, We selected [Employees] Table from [SSIS Tutorials] Database
+From the above screenshot, you can observe that We selected [Employees] Table from the Database

-STEP 4: Double click on second OLE DB source to configure the Second table to perform Left Outer Join in SSIS.
-Here we are selecting the [Department] Table from [SSIS Tutorials] Database
+STEP 4: Double click on the 2nd OLE DB source to configure the Second table to perform Left Outer Join in SSIS.
+Here, we are selecting the [Department] from the Database

-STEP 6: Drag and drop two Sort Transformations from SSIS toolbox to Data Flow region and connect the OLE DB Source output arrow to the Sort Transformation.
+STEP 6: Drag two Sort Transformations from the toolbox to the Data Flow region.
+And connect the OLE DB Source output arrows to this Transformation.

-STEP 7: Double click on Sort Transformation to configure it.
-Check the columns we want to sort and don’t forget to Pass Through remaining column.
-If you forget to select the Pass Through then they won’t appear in output columns.
+STEP 7: Please configure the Sort Transformation.
+Check the columns we want to sort and Pass Through the remaining column.
+If you forget to select the Pass Through, those columns won’t appear in output columns.

-TIP: The Merge Join Transformation will not work without sorting the input rows.
-So Sort Transformation is mandatory before applying Merge Join Transformation.
-Please refer Sort Transformation in SSIS article to understand, How to perform Sort Operations on the Source Data.
+TIP: The Merge Join Transformation won’t work without sorting the input rows.
+So Sort Transformation is mandatory before applying Left Outer Join in SSIS.

-Double click on Sort Transformation 1 and sort the Department table using id column in ascending order.
+Click on Sort Transformation1 and sort the Department table using the id column in ascending order.

-When you drag the output arrow of the Sort Transformation into Merge Join Transformation an Input Output Selection window will be appeared to select whether it is Merge Join Left Input or Merge Join Right Input as shown in the below screenshot.
+When you pull the output arrow of the Sort Transformation into Merge Join Transformation, an Input Output Selection window appeared to choose whether it is Merge Join Left Input or Merge Join Right Input.

 Here we selected Merge Join Left Input for Employees table.
 Click ok and drag and drop the output arrow of the Sort Transformation 1.
 Here Merge Join Right Input is automatically selected by the intelligence.

-STEP 9: Double click on Merge Join Transformation will opens the Merge Join Transformation Editor to configure it.
+STEP 9: Double click on Merge Join Transformation will open the Merge Join Transformation Editor to configure it.

-Join Type provides a drop down list to select the Join type (such as Inner Join, Left Outer Join and Full Outer Join) you want to perform on the source data.
-In this example we performing Left Outer Join that’s why we selected the Left Outer Jon option from the Join Type option.
+Join Type provides a drop-down list to select the Join type (such as Inner Join, Left Outer Join, and Full Outer Join in SSIS) you want to perform on the source data.
+In this example, we are performing Left Outer Join.
+That’s why we selected the SSIS Left Outer Jon option from the Join Type option.

-Now select the columns you want to send to the destination table (Pass through columns) by check marking the column names.
+Now decide the columns you want to transfer to the target table (Pass through columns) by check-marking the column names.

-STEP 10: Drag and drop the OLE DB destination into the data flow region and double-click on it to configure the destination server and destination table to store the Merge Join Transformation output
+STEP 10: Drag and drop the OLE DB destination into the data flow region.
+Next, double-click on it to configure the destination server and destination table to store the Merge Join Transformation output

-Here we selected [SSIS Tutorials] as database and [Left Outer Join Using Merge Join Transformation] as destination table
+Here we selected the below database and [Left Outer Join Using Merge Join Transformation] as the destination table

 STEP 11: Click on the columns Tab to check whether input columns are matching with the destination columns or not.
 If not, Please assign the appropriate columns to destination columns

-We finished designing the Left Outer Join in SSIS package.
+We finished designing the Left Outer Join in SSIS Merge Join package.
 Let us execute the package

-Now lets open the SQL Server Management studio and select the columns from [Left Outer Join Using Merge Join Transformation] table.
+Now let’s open the Management Studio and select the columns from [Left Outer Join Using Merge Join Transformation] table.